A police officer using excessive or unnecessary force during arrest or other situation might lead to a criminal charge of assault.

 Personal injury claims must be made within three years of the incident or diagnosis of injury.

-Duncan Lewis advises anyone wishing to make a complaint about police assault or excessive use of force by police officers to contact our Action Against Public Authorities Solicitors as soon as possible, while the details of the incident are still clear and evidence – such as CCTV footage, mobile phone footage, or witness statements – is still available.
+We advise anyone wishing to make a complaint about police assault or excessive use of force by police officers to contact our Action Against Public Authorities solicitors as soon as possible, while the details of the incident are still clear and evidence – such as CCTV footage, mobile phone footage, or witness statements – is still available.